全球系列大賽

 • Classical Selection of Repertoire: All repertoire must be from the Baroque, Classical and Romantic periods.

-• Shen Yun Symphony Orchestra: All finalists will have the opportunity to work with Shen Yun Symphony Orchestra.
+• Shen Yun Symphony Orchestra: All the finalists will have the opportunity to work with Shen Yun Symphony Orchestra.
 The Shen Yun Symphony Orchestra is part of the New York-based Shen Yun Performing Arts, a classical Chinese dance and music company.
-The orchestra brings together the finest musicians from eight orchestras and specializes in performing all-original music based upon China’s rich heritage of 5,000 years of civilization.
-Alongside performing Shen Yun original works to great acclaim, the orchestra also performs classical masterpieces in their concerts, and frequently records concertos with talented musicians, which are streamed on Shen Yun’s streaming platform, Shen Yun Creations.
+The orchestra brings together the finest musicians from the eight orchestras and specializes in performing all-original music based upon China’s rich heritage of 5,000 years of civilization.
+Alongside performing Shen Yun original works to great acclaim, the orchestra also performs classical masterpieces in its concerts, and frequently records concertos with talented musicians, which are streamed on Shen Yun’s streaming platform, Shen Yun Creations.

 What is the application submission deadline?